-set's outside volume divided by the original mesh's volume.
+Visual and Geometric Error Figure 16 compares our approximation to AMAA using three different sphere set sizes: $n_s=32$ , $n_s=64$ , and $n_s=128$ .
+Geometric error is measured by relative outside volume, $E_r$ , the sphere set's outside volume divided by the original mesh's volume.
 Figure 17 graphs $E_r$ as a function of $n_s$ .
-Although our method's curve does not appear to be much lower than AMAA's in terms of absolute error, it should be noted that both curves flatten out dramatically after an $n_s$ greater than 20-40 spheres.
+Although our method's curve does not appear dramatically lower than AMAA's in terms of absolute error, it should be noted that both curves flatten out dramatically after an $n_s$ greater than 20-40 spheres.
 The absolute error value is much less important than how many spheres are required to achieve it.
 Intersecting the two curves with horizontal lines of constant error, it can be seen that AMAA often requires many more spheres than our approach to achieve the same error - two or three times as many in some cases (e.g. Armadillo graph).

-Shadow application.
-The sphere set can be used as a proxy for rendering the original mesh [18] or its shadows [17].
+Shadow Application The sphere set can be used as a proxy for rendering the original mesh [18] or its shadows [17].
 We compare results using sphere sets to cast shadows from distant, environmental light rendered using diffuse PRT [20].
-A ground plane is used to "catch" shadows underneath the objects and the resulting image differences are analyzed in terms of RMS error over all pixels and all orientations of the lighting environment.
-Image results are presented in Fig. 10 (the top row shows the original view, while the bottom row shows the ground plane images) and error graphs in Fig. 11.
-Shadows from our sphere sets are significantly closer
+A ground plane is used to "catch" shadows underneath the objects and the resulting image differences analyzed in terms of RMS error over all pixels and all orientations of the lighting environment.
+Image results are presented in Figure 10 (the top row shows the original view while the bottom row shows the ground plane images) and error graphs in Figure 11.
+Shadows from our sphere sets are significantly closer to the ground truth shadows, allowing us to use many fewer spheres in order to achieve results similar to AMAA (see graphs).